rarecubetv/cube_colosseum/README.md

 ## License

-Copyright (c) 2025 RareCube.
-All Rights Reserved.
+Copyright (c) 2025 RareCube

-This is proprietary software.
-See [COPYRIGHT](COPYRIGHT) file for details.
+Licensed under the Apache License, Version 2.0 - see [LICENSE](LICENSE) file for details.

+**Key terms**: Free to use, modify, and distribute with attribution.
+Patent rights granted.
+Commercial use allowed.

 ---